Dominic Smith Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.23 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- Marlins pitchers combine to give up 151 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Marlins pitchers combine to rank 15th in baseball in home runs allowed (152 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.